lshapz/piglatin/README.md

+# ruby-snippets

-ruby practice files too small for their own repos
+ruby practice files that are too insignificant for their own repo

 99bottles: sings you a little song